Daisy Buchanan: Fictional character biography

 Raised in luxury in Louisville, Kentucky, during the Jim Crow period, Daisy entertains many suitors from her privileged social class.
-In 1917, she enters into a month-long relationship with impoverished doughboy Jay Gatsby that ends with them promising to marry each other.
+In 1917, she enters into a month-long relationship with Army First lieutenant Jay Gatsby that ends with them promising to marry each other.
 While Gatsby serves in World War I, Daisy marries the wealthy polo player Thomas "Tom" Buchanan.
 The couple moves to East Egg, an "old money" enclave on Long Island, where they reside in a cheerful red-and-white Georgian Colonial mansion overlooking Manhasset Bay.

 After her second cousin once removed, Nick Carraway moves to a bungalow in the neighboring nouveau riche town of West Egg on Long Island, he encounters Gatsby who lives next door.
 Gatsby has become a millionaire and schemes to reunite with Daisy regardless of her marital status.
 Gatsby throws extravagant soirées at his mansion in the hope that Daisy might attend.
 At Gatsby's request, Nick arranges a private meeting between Daisy and Gatsby at his bungalow in West Egg.
 The two meet again for the first time in five years and begin an affair.

 Gatsby and Tom's struggle for Daisy's love culminates at the Plaza Hotel.

 Later at the Buchanan residence, Daisy, Tom, and Gatsby—as well as her friends Nick and Jordan Baker—decide to visit the 20-story Plaza Hotel, a château-like edifice in New York City with an architectural style inspired by the French Renaissance.
 Tom embarks in Gatsby's yellow Rolls-Royce with Jordan and Nick, while Daisy and Gatsby drive alone in Tom's blue coupé.
 After arriving at the hotel, Tom confronts Gatsby about Daisy's infidelity.
 A confrontation between Tom and Gatsby ensues over Daisy's love.
 Though Gatsby insists that Daisy never loved Tom, Daisy admits that she loved both Tom and Gatsby.
 The confrontation ends with Daisy leaving with Gatsby in his yellow car, while Tom departs with Nick and Jordan.

 Having previously glimpsed Tom driving Gatsby's yellow car through a sprawling refuse dump known as the "valley of ashes", Tom's mistress, Myrtle Wilson, sees the distinctive vehicle approach that evening on its return to East Egg.
 Presuming the car is still driven by Tom, she runs into the road, hoping to intercept him and to reconcile with him.
 Daisy runs over Myrtle.
 Gatsby stops the car by applying the emergency brake and then takes over driving from Daisy, fleeing the scene of the accident.

 Gatsby assures Daisy that he will take the blame for Myrtle's death and bear all repercussions.
 Tom informs Myrtle's husband, George Wilson, that Gatsby killed Myrtle.
 A distraught George travels to Gatsby's mansion in West Egg and shoots Gatsby dead before turning the weapon on himself.
 After Gatsby's murder, Daisy, Tom, and their daughter depart East Egg, leaving no forwarding address.